NOVA-RICS-Open-Lab/open-modular-controller/README.md

 Once your PCB and ESP setup is complete, you can begin using the device.
 The ESP manages the input and output for each control pin, with a standard operating voltage of 24V.
 Please note:

 - **Control Limitations**: These pins are designed for control signals only.
 Avoid applying high current loads to prevent damage.
-- **Testing & Example Code**: Refer to the [tests](./tests/) folder for a use case example and tests that help validate board functionality.
+- **Testing & Example Code**: Refer to the [tests](./tests/) folder for use case examples and tests that helped validate board functionality.
 This includes the protoboard validation, Wi-Fi connection, Web Server and IP connection.

 Follow these guidelines, and your project should operate as expected!